timenoe/Terraria-PlayerAchievements/README.md

 Terraria tModLoader mod that adds achievements for player difficulties to the in-game list.

+## Notice
+The upgrade from v1.0.14 to v1.1.0 resulted in a save file imcompatability for custom achievements.
+Download [this GUI](https://github.com/timenoe/Terraria-RetroAchievements-Save-Converter/releases/download/v1/save_converter.zip) to convert your save file to the new format to keep progress.

 ## Additions
 `Hardestcore` is a new difficulty that is enabled when the following conditions are satisfied:
 - Using a Hardcore player that was created with this mod enabled.